bilgino/angularforddd/README.md

 - Each use case should have only one aggregate, but can use other aggregates to retrieve informations
 - Multiple aggregates can share one value object
 - A CQRS-based aggregate has no read properties and encloses properties that are only relevant for invariants
-- Don't map HATEOAS HyperLinks to object graphs, in particular not for aggregates
+- Don't map HATEOAS hyperlinks to object graphs, in particular not for aggregates

-Because the router navigation concept of Angular complies with fine-grained REST APIs, it might reveal the internal state of an aggregate through deep-linking.
+Due to the router navigation concept of Angular complies with fine-grained REST APIs, it might reveal the internal state of an aggregate through deep-linking also known as in-app-navigation.
+We are now facing dissonant design concepts between Data-Driven Design and Domain-Driven Design.
-We are now facing dissonant design approaches between Data-Driven Design and Domain-Driven Design.
+~~For example, if we initially open the following URL order/{id}/items we are demanding the internal state of an order aggregate, which is fine...~~

 **» View Model**<br/>

 View models are mere data objects and usually don't contain any domain-related behavior.
 Hence, they are not a part of the domain layer.
-View models are supportive in providing data to the view and might extend super view model classes to inherit common properties and behaviour.
+View models are supportive in providing data to the view and might extend super view model classes to inherit common properties or behaviour.
-They are typically created by merging two or more existing models into one model and are an essential part of a good frontend architecture.
+They are typically created by merging two or more existing models into one model and are an essential part of every good frontend architecture.

 The view model should hold the data necessary to render the UI if: